-Offences against the person.
+Offences against the person

-Grievous Bodily Harm (GBH) – Wounding (with intent)
+- Grievous Bodily Harm (GBH) – Wounding with intent

-Grievous Bodily Harm (GBH) – Wounding (without intent)
+Grievous Bodily Harm (GBH) – Wounding without intent

-Section 20 assaults carry a maximum sentence of 5 years imprisonment and may be dealt with by either the Crown or Magistrates Court.
+Although still a serious offence, this carries a lower panelty than GBH with intent and therefore carries a maximum sentence of 5 years imprisonment and may be dealt with by either the Crown or Magistrates Court.

 Actual Bodily Harm (ABH)

 For ABH the prosecution do not need to show that the defendant intended to cause injury.
-If it can be shown that the defendant was negligent than that is sufficient.
+If it can be shown that the defendant was negligent then that is sufficient.
 You can therefore be found guilty of a serious offence without having intention to commit it in the normal sense of the term.

-Section 39 assaults are offences which can only be dealt with in the Magistrates Court.
-The maximum sentence is 6 months imprisonment.
-These offences are, however, dealt with by a fine or a community penalty.
+For Common Assault the maximum sentence is 6 months imprisonment or it may be dealt with by a fine or a community penalty.